junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean pauses and thinks, closing his eyes to focus.
 Sam was right, it's quiet, so quiet that the different sound outside this room is actually very distinctive.
 There must be a street close by, not too busy, but enough pedestrian's chatter and many vehicles passing by to indicate it's not just any small rural town.
 Some wet watery sound too, meaning they must be close to some shore.
 The chatters come with many different language and dialects, that puts the guess to the east or west shore.
 But he kinda gets stuck there.

-Dean calls out, "Hey Crowley, why would you put your throne room on Earth?
+Glancing at the self-occupied demon, Dean takes a breath and calls out, "Hey Crowley, why would you put your throne room on Earth?
 And here, of all the places?
 Where are we anyway?"

 "My favorite asylum of all the places, giving me so much good memories of the good old days," Crowley answers in a nostalgic voice.
-"Do you know this is the exact asylum where they held the witches during the famous Salem Witch Trials?
+"Do you know this is the exact asylum where they held the witches captive during the famous Salem Witch Trials?
 The official records said fifty got hanged, but you have no idea how many actually died and turned into demon here.
 It's the most natural business office for Hell, and I have to admit, people back then has a much better aesthetic taste in architecture than modern days."

 "Does this asylum has a name?"
 Sam apparently picks up what Dean is trying to do, pushing even further.